How can I make an EV affordable?

 The useful thing about leasing is that if the battery begins to depreciate, the leasing company will send you a new one.

 To give a rough idea of cost, here are some battery leasing costs for some popular EV’s:

 |Miles per year||<4500||<6000||<7500||<9000||<10500||<unlimited|

 |Miles per year||<7500||<9000||<10500||<12000|

 |Cost per month||£70||£77||£85||£93|

-(*kW is a unit of electric power.
-This figure relates to how many units of electric power the battery stores.
-The higher the kW, the higher the range.)
+(*kWh is a unit of electric energy - the same that you'd find on your electric bill.
+This figure relates to how many units of electric energy the battery stores.
+The higher the kWh, the higher the range.)

 EVs for under 20K

 There’s no doubt about it - EVs are a big investment.
 Here are some of the cheapest models if you’re looking to invest:

 SEAT Mii Electric